haletothewood/craftercoder.com/src/markdown-pages/object-calisthenics.md

 #### Rule 5: Don't abbreviate.

-This rule just makes good sense for most (I'd argue all) object oriented languages.
+This rule just make good sense for most (I'd argue all) object oriented languages.
 It makes your code more readable and therefore easier to maintain.

 I'd question any reason I was given to accept abbreviated variable or method names.
 If you say you're sick of writing the same variable name over and over, I'd say you probably have some duplication to remove.
 If it's too long, say for a method name, then maybe it's trying to do too much!
 If you're struggling with naming then maybe there's more going on that is causing problems, take a step back and see if you can refactor away the need for that name.